Coronavirus FAQs for Residential Life

 Yes.
-Hall Staff and in-residence have discretion to meet in head staff (Rector & AR) and in-residence apartments or RA rooms only by exception if extraordinary circumstances warrant it.
+Hall Staff and in-residence have discretion to meet in head staff (Rector & AR) and in-residence apartments or RA rooms.
 Masks and physical distancing are required, and Hall Staff will have a supply of surplus masks as needed.

 Are group meetings allowed?

 Yes.
 Group meetings are allowed and should be held virtually or outside whenever possible, though meeting in common spaces in the residence halls and in other spaces on campus is permitted.
-Anyone meeting in person should take attendance to allow for contact tracing.
-Gatherings in common spaces should not exceed the maximum attendance posted for the space or the max gathering capacity of 250, whichever is smaller.
-University guidelines for masks and physical distancing should be followed accordingly.
+University guidelines for masks, group size, and physical distancing should be followed accordingly.